lVlyke/lithium-angular/README.md

 ## Introduction

-Lithium is a decorator-based library for modern Angular applications that make use of reactive programming through RxJS.
-Lithium enables one-way and two-way binding of Observables and Subjects and allows them to be used like regular variables inside templates.
-OnPush change detection is easy to use with Lithium and makes writing more performant components trivial.
+Lithium is a decorator-based library for modern Angular applications that use reactive programming through RxJS.
+Lithium enables one-way and two-way binding of Observables and Subjects in view templates and allows them to be used just like regular synchronous variables.
+Lithium makes writing more performant components with [OnPush change detection](https://angular.io/api/core/ChangeDetectionStrategy) trivial with [AutoPush](/docs/intro-guide.md#autopush).
 Lithium is like ```async``` but better:

 ### Lithium vs ```AsyncPipe```